ucbds-infra/otter-grader/docs/workflow/otter_generate/index.rst

 Otter can grade assignments using saved environments in the log in the Gradescope container. *This behavior is not supported for R assignments.* This works by deserializing the environment stored in each check entry of Otter's log and grading against it.
 The notebook is parsed and only its import statements are executed.
-For more inforamtion about saving and using environments, see :ref:`Logging
+For more inforamtion about saving and using environments, see :ref:`logging`.
-<logging>`.

 To configure this behavior, two things are required: